How safe is your home?

 “We’re happy that the federal government is tackling environmental problems, but this “solution” is clearly short-sighted—and not unlike the national smart meter push, is creating serious health risks in the long-term.

 “The good news is that CFLs are not the only energy-efficient bulbs out there.
-There are also light-emitting diodes (LEDs), which are mercury-free—though LEDs emit blue light, which can be disruptive to sleep, as we noted in our 2012 article.
+There are also light-emitting diodes (LEDs), which are mercury-free—though LEDs emit blue light, which can be disruptive to sleep.

 Here are the recommended actions to take in the event of a broken CFL.